radroid/spoiler-buster/README.md

-# spoiler-buster
+# Spoiler Buster
-# Spoiler Buster We are a group of enthusiastic data scientists who are working to create an extension that will help users avoid spoilers when surfing the web.
-This is part of the AIDI 1003 Capstone Term 1 module taught by Marcos Bittencourt.
+We are a group of enthusiastic data scientists who are working to create an extension that will help users avoid spoilers when surfing the web.

+> This is part of the AIDI 1003 Capstone Term 1 module taught by Marcos Bittencourt.